Skip to content

 Tab Context Menu

-• Rename... - change sheet tab name.
+• Rename... - Changes the sheet tab name.

-• Copy RVL DoPlaySheet - copy call statement for the selected sheet for inserting into the other RVL workbook.
+• Copy RVL DoPlaySheet - Copy call statement for the selected sheet for inserting into the other RVL workbook.

 Functions Object